If you have permanent residence or indefinite leave to remain

-You may have been given ILR automatically if you’re an EU, EEA or Swiss citizen who lived in the UK before 1973.
-If you were, you will not need to apply to the EU Settlement Scheme to stay in the UK after June 2021.
+You may have been given ILR automatically if you’re from the EU, Switzerland, Norway, Iceland or Lichtenstein and you lived in the UK before 1973.
+If you were, you do not need to apply to the EU Settlement Scheme to stay in the UK, but you can choose to apply.

 If you do not have a document confirming your ILR status, you can either: